PrismarineJS/mineflayer/docs/api.md

 #### bot.dismount()

 This function returns a `Promise`, with `void` as its argument once the dismount has been sent.
+On 1.21.3+ it resolves once the server has dismounted the bot, and rejects after 5 seconds if it does not.

 Dismounts from the vehicle you are in.
-On 1.21.3+ this holds the sneak control for one physics tick, which is how vanilla leaves a vehicle.
+On 1.21.3+ this holds the sneak control until the server dismounts the bot, which is how vanilla leaves a vehicle, then puts sneak back to what it was.

 #### bot.moveVehicle(left,forward)